Lemoncode/bootcamp-devops-lemoncode/06-monitoring/00-prometheus/.demos/06-querying-gauges-counters/readme.md

 - `worker_jobs_total` - one much bigger, started earlier
   - Between two conatiners, we're producing for time series here (including OS)
 - `worker_jobs_total[5m]` - range vector
   - We can add a range `[5m]` to see the values over time.
 For each time series, we get all the samples in the last 5 minutes.
-This is the total value sine the metric began.
+This is the total value since the metric began.
 - `rate(worker_jobs_total[5m])` - rates very similar
   - With counter we are more interested on change over time.
 This gives te rate of change of the counter over a 5 minute window, and is telling the increase per second. using the the rate function with a counter gives us gauge in the output, and we can aggregate that over time.
 - `sum without(instance, job, os, runtime) (rate(worker_jobs_total[5m]))`